Left fibrations and homotopy colimits: Abstract

 \section{Abstract}

 For a small category $\A$, we prove that the homotopy colimit functor from the category of simplicial diagrams on $\A$ to the category of simplicial sets over the nerve of $\A$ establishes a left Quillen equivalence between the projective (or Reedy) model structure on the former category and the covariant model structure on the latter.
 We compare this equivalence to a Quillen equivalence in the opposite direction previously established by Lurie.
 From our results we deduce that a categorical equivalence of simplicial sets induces a Quillen equivalence on the corresponding over-categories, equipped with the covariant model structures.
-Also, we show that a version of Quillen's Theorem A for $\infty$-categories easily follows.
+Also, we show that versions of Quillen's Theorems A and B for $\infty$-categories easily follow.